gustwindjs/gustwind/documentation/node-compatibility-plan.md

   - `utilities/getWebSocketServer.ts`
 - Vite would not replace Gustwind's route matching or plugin-driven rendering.
 It would replace the surrounding dev shell.

+### Phase 5 progress

+- A first Vite-backed Node development server now exists in `gustwind-node/dev.ts`.
+- The Node CLI now exposes `--develop`.
+- The initial Node dev path deliberately uses Vite full reloads instead of reproducing the older custom websocket protocol.
+- Remaining work is mostly:
+  - improving reload precision beyond full-page refreshes
+  - folding or removing obsolete Deno-specific dev helpers
+  - deciding how much of the old Deno dev command surface should remain during migration

 ## Recommended implementation order

 1. Make the render/build core Node-compatible.
 2. Add a Node load adapter.
 3. Add a Node build entrypoint.
 4. Replace the Deno dev shell with a Vite-based Node dev server.
-5. Clean up or remove the remaining optional remote-import paths as follow-up debt.
+5. Clean up or remove the remaining Deno-specific dev helpers and optional remote-import paths as follow-up debt.

 ## Recommendation

 Do not start with "full Node compatibility".

 Start by making static builds and rendering work under Node.
-That baseline now exists, and the actual repository now builds successfully through the Node CLI.
-The next useful step is no longer build viability.
-It is replacing the Deno dev shell with a Vite-based Node dev server, while continuing to prune optional Deno-era remote imports as opportunistic cleanup.
+That baseline exists, the actual repository builds successfully through the Node CLI, and there is now a first Vite-based Node dev server as well.
+The next useful step is cleanup and consolidation: retire the redundant Deno-specific dev shell pieces where the Node path has already taken over, and keep pruning optional Deno-era remote imports as opportunistic debt reduction.